-Homelessness Increase in presentations.
-Re-start of s21 evictions.
+Homelessness increase in presentations.
+Restart of S21 evictions.
 Concerns with finding sufficient suitable accommodation for people who are positive, and a testing process for people who sleep rough.
-Challenges with more staff testing positive, or needing to self-isolate remain significant, particularly in light of national lockdown.
+Challenges with more staff testing positive or needing to self-isolate remain significant, particularly in light of the national lockdown.

+Resilient communities:

-Resilient communities.
-Calls to helpline not increased overall since second lockdown began on 5 November.
-Partnership approach at a neighbourhood level continues to work well, with the 'Team around the Neighbourhood' working collectively to engage with residents in COVID hotspots as well as supporting those most at risk.
+No increace in calls to helpline overall since second lockdown began on 5 November.
+Partnership approach at a neighbourhood level continues to work well, with the 'Team around the Neighbourhood' working collectively to engage with residents in COVID-19 hotspots as well as supporting those most at risk.